Toxoplasma gondii: Vaccination

 No approved human vaccine exists against Toxoplasma gondii.
 Research on human vaccines is ongoing.

 For sheep, an approved live vaccine sold as Toxovax (from MSD Animal Health) provides lifetime protection.

 There is currently no commercially available vaccine to prevent T. gondii infection in cats.
 However, research into feline vaccines for toxoplasmosis is ongoing, with several candidates showing positive results in clinical trials.

 Treatment

 In humans, active toxoplasmosis can be treated with a combination of drugs such as pyrimethamine and sulfadiazine, plus folinic acid.
 Immune-compromised patients may need continuous treatment until/unless their immune system is restored.
 There is no known human treatment for chronic infections.

+The most significant limitation of current clinical treatments is their inability to eliminate the dormant bradyzoite tissue cysts established during chronic infection.
+These cysts persist in the brain and muscle tissues, making the infection lifelong and prone to reactivation in immunocompromised hosts, such as those with HIV/AIDS or undergoing immunosuppressive therapy.

-While not approved for these uses, a large amount of antipsychotic medications are known to kill T. gondii tachyzoites in in-vitro cultures of human brain tissue.
+While not approved for these uses, studies have shown that certain antipsychotic or anticonvulsant medications may inhibit T. gondii tachyzoites in in vitro cultures of human brain tissue.
 Examples include fluphenazine, valproic acid, haloperidol, and zuclopenthixol.
-It is unclear if tissue cysts are killed by these.
+It is unclear if tissue cysts are killed by these agents.

 Some experimental and established antiparasitic medication is known to kill tissue cysts in in-vitro mice cells, with an example of an established drug being azithromycin.

 There is no evidence that the administration of antiparasitics, including azithromycin, helps those diagnosed with schizophrenia (see Behavioral differences of infected hosts).